-4) On the rear of the building there are two chimney stacks, it is not known if these are in use.
+4) On the side elevation of the building there are two chimney stacks, it is not known if these are in use.

-5) There is access to the roof from a internal hatch.
+5) Acess to the roof is internal through a loft hatch on the first floor.

 Means of Escape from Fire